-The U.S. remains in a solid mid-cycle expansion despite recent market volatility and weather-related softening in many indicators.
+Despite weaker-than expected data over the past two months, the U.S. economy remains in a mid-cycle expansion.
 Read Fidelity's latest business cycle update for details.

 This chart indicates the current business cycle of the U.S. economy based on Fidelity's analysis of historical trends.
 The business cycle has four phases that reflect fluctuations in the economy, and each phase may have an effect on sector performance.